tarkheeto/DPS-Man/README.md

         return True
 ```

-+	**pygame.sprite.spritecollide(...)**: This function checks for collisions between a sprite (the ifxMan in this case) and a group of sprites (the cloudGroup).
++	**pygame.sprite.spritecollide(...)**: This function checks for collisions between a sprite (the DPSMan in this case) and a group of sprites (the cloudGroup).

 +	The **True** argument indicates that when a collision is detected, the collided sprite in the group should be removed (or 'killed').
-This means a cloud will disappear upon colliding with the ifxMan.
+This means a cloud will disappear upon colliding with the DPSMan.

 +	**pygame.sprite.collide_mask**: This is a collision detection function that checks for collisions using masks (pixel-perfect collision detection).
 So, instead of just checking if the rectangles of the sprites overlap (which can be imprecise), it checks if the actual pixels (or filled parts) of the sprites overlap, ensuring a much more accurate collision detection.

-When a collision is detected, the **collisionsWithClouds** method returns **True**, indicating that the **ifxMan** character has collided with a cloud.
+When a collision is detected, the **collisionsWithClouds** method returns **True**, indicating that the **DPSMan** character has collided with a cloud.

 ### **Spawning the Clouds**